amin-prvn/app-store/README.md

 You can visit the documentation in Postman Collection:

 - https://app.getpostman.com/join-team?invite_code=6969936138bf04f69a178b0435a12a38&target_code=73c73034a213eac86a1b802b60be1ba5

+## Dashboard Service

+You can visit [`Dashboard Service PDF`](./DashboardService.pdf), about how implement a dashboard service for getting analitycs about users and apps.

 ## About The Author

 Mohammad Amin Parvanian - Email: amin_prvn@outlook.com